From the editor:

 They went on with their day.
 The collector never mentioned the point of the exercise.

 A month after Baldemar turned sixteen, on a morning like any other, as they were setting out from the booth to perform their routine duties for Geberon, Vunt said, “I have a job for you.”

 “All right,” said Baldemar, expecting to be given a collection to make.

-But Baldemar said, “Meet me in the alley down the street from the Weeping Mermaid, after dark.
+But Vunt said, “Meet me in the alley down the street from the Weeping Mermaid, after dark.
 And wear your darkest clothing.”

 A shiver of anticipation went through the young man.
 He did his jobs for the day, wondering what adventure his mentor had in mind for him.
 When night fell, he dressed in black, kissed his mother’s cheek, and set off for the fountain with its lachrymose fish-maiden.
 Down the hill a few paces he found Vunt waiting for him.